Destra Garcia: Soca icon

+What's more, mobile telecommunications group Digicel appointed Destra, in 2006, as their first ever female spokeswoman in Trinidad and Tobago.

+She's yet to win either Trinidad's Carnival Road March or Soca Monarch titles, although coming close on occasion.
+Despite this, she's become an icon of soca, renowned for her pop-oriented tunes incorporating both world and fusion music.
+During both 2014 and 2015 Destra won Best International Act at the Black Canadian Awards.
+As well Destra has collaborated with renowned artistes such as Nicki Minaj, Mr. Vegas, Karlie Redd, Tanya Stephens and Spice.

+Cultural influence

 With Caribbean roots going back to Trinidad and Tobago, Destra Garcia values the tradition of her culture.
-As a young girl, she took after her father and grandfather in her musical interest.
-Her father was a guitarist, a western instrument influenced by the Middle Eastern Al-oud, and her grandfather played brass instruments, both utilizing common instruments true to the Soca traditional style.
-Destra started by experimenting with Calypso as well as R&B and gospel.
-She was recognized for her mastery in the Calypso style for five consecutive years in school.
-It was not until Destra was introduced to Soca that she would find her passion and place.
-Both originated in the Caribbean with Trinidadian roots.
-Soca, "Soul Calypso", was created by Lord Shorty to respond to societal interest changes.
-The music essentially was calypso with sexualized vocals and a faster pace.
-As we look into her musical content, one of her most popular songs, called "It's Carnival" talks about an annual event held in the Caribbean.
-This carnival happens to be the most significant event in the world.
-One of her lines of the song, she states, "Carnival in T&T is so special to all ah we" where T&T is Trinidad and Tobago and she is expressing intrapersonal significance.
+Destra started by experimenting with calypso as well as R&B and gospel.
+Only when Destra became fond of soca did she find her passion and place.
+Soca originated in the Caribbean with Trinidadian roots.
+Originally dubbed "soul calypso", the genre was created by Lord Shorty as essentially calypso with sexualized vocals and a faster pace.
+Within one of her most popular songs, "It's Carnival", she states, "Carnival in T&T is so special to all ah we", expressing her own cognizance about carnival's significance from a national and regional standpoint.
 The content of her songs typically pertains to her Caribbean roots, with this as one example.

-As Destra further explored the genre, she reached both an overwhelming struggle.
-Destra Garcia wanted her fan base to grow but it was fundamental for her to stay true to her roots and her Caribbean culture.
-The struggle with this was that she knew that her traditional values might need to be compromised to allow for a more open mind when working with outside artists to grow to her full potential.
-She believes that with a larger audience, it would be easier to implement the less popular sounds of Soca, ultimately bringing the genre back from a pop version to its origin while allowing for more exposure than before.
-She also makes mention that the biggest setback she faces is the pressure she feels from Trinidad to stay within traditional confines of the Soca style.
-All in all, Garcia cautiously is proceeding into new grounds, responding to modernity in order to keep expanding her fan base.
-She mentions that she is hoping to be able to maintain exploring her artistic boundaries while still having her culture and Trinidadian fan base stay loyal.
+As Destra became more popular, she encountered a bit of a puzzle.
+She wanted to grow her fan base but also stay true to both her roots and Caribbean culture.
+With this that she began to confront orthodox norms to work with outside artists for elevated artistic progress.
+She also embarked upon prolific tours to allow for more exposure, promote the sounds of soca and attract larger audiences.
+She also makes mention that the biggest setback she faces is the pressure she feels from Trinidad to stay within traditional confines of the soca style.
+As an artiste Garcia seeks new horizons, responding to modernity in order to keep expanding her fan base.
+She aims to explore her artistic boundaries while thoroughly incorporating her culture with a constantly loyal fan base.